irh-ca-team-car/kia_soul_commander/README.md

 ### commander

-The commander files contain the joystick commander's interactivity with the OSCC API.
+`commander.cpp` The commander files contain the joystick commander's interactivity with the OSCC API.
 It demonstrates opening and closing the CAN channel communications with OSCC's control CAN network, sending enable/disable commands to the modules through the API, retrieving OSCC reports through callback functions, and sending commands through the OSCC `publish` functions.

+`oscc.cpp` is a C++ version os `oscc.c` in the submodule oscc

 # Using OSCC API